Option Care Health (OPCH)

 AI Analysis | Feedback

-John C. Rademacher, President & Chief Executive Officer
+John C. Rademacher, President and Chief Executive Officer

 Luke Whitworth, Chief Operating Officer

-Mr. Whitworth brings broad healthcare and leadership experience to Option Care Health.
-Prior to joining the company, he spent nearly fifteen years at Cardinal Health with a proven track record of accomplishment across Finance, Mergers and Acquisitions, Integration, Sales, and General Management.
-He served as the finance executive to build a multi-billion dollar post-acute business across distribution, services, and technology.
+Luke Whitworth brings extensive healthcare and leadership experience to Option Care Health.
+He spent nearly fifteen years at Cardinal Health, where he gained a track record of accomplishment across Finance, Mergers and Acquisitions, Integration, Sales, and General Management.
+At Cardinal Health, he served as the finance executive responsible for building a multi-billion dollar post-acute business spanning distribution, services, and technology.
+He also held sales and general management responsibility for Home Healthcare Solutions, driving significant growth, customer acquisition, and efficiency.

-Mr. Bavaro serves Option Care Health with over 20 years of human resource leadership experience.
-Before joining Option Care Health in 2016, he served as divisional Vice President at Blue Cross Blue Shield of IL, TX, NM, MT & OK, a health insurance company.
-In this role, he was responsible for talent acquisition and workforce strategies and served as the interim Diversity and Inclusion Officer.
-He also held senior HR roles at Career Education Corporation and United Airlines.
+Michael Bavaro serves Option Care Health as the Chief Human Resources Officer and Chief Diversity Officer, with over 20 years of human resource leadership experience.
+Prior to joining Option Care Health in 2016, Mr. Bavaro was a divisional Vice President at Blue Cross Blue Shield of IL, TX, NM, MT & OK.
+He was responsible for all talent acquisition and workforce strategies at Blue Cross Blue Shield and served as the company's interim Diversity and Inclusion Officer.
+Mr. Bavaro also held senior HR roles at Career Education Corporation and United Airlines.

 AI Analysis | Feedback